ENCCS/julia-for-hpc/content/multithreading.rst

 The "workaround" version shows how we can refactor the code to get both correct result and speedup.

-FIXME: do not use threadid for indexing!!!
+FIXME: do not use threadid for indexing!!! (use @spawn and fetch)

 .. tabs::